-Additional studies on the effects of sparkling wine show that those tiny bubbles not only tickle the nose and elevate mood but they may help brain function.
+Additional studies on the effects of sparkling wine show that those tiny bubbles not only tickle the nose and elevate mood but one of the benefits of Champagne is that it may support brain function.
 And a thinking, creative lover is a good lover!

-I’ve saved the best news on Champagne’s aphrodisiac allure for last.
-According to the late Dr. Max Lake, vintner and dedicated researcher of the natural aphrodisiac effects of aromas, the scents of dry Champagnes and sparkling wines, particularly blanc de blancs, replicate the delicate aromas of female pheromones.
+According to the late Dr. Max Lake, vintner and dedicated researcher of the natural aphrodisiac effects of aromas, the scents of many Champagnes and sparkling wines, particularly those made in the Blanc de Blancs style, replicate the delicate aromas of female pheromones.
 Salut!

 FREE APHRODISIAC NEWSLETTER